Heterogeneous Coefficients, Control Variables, and Identification of Multiple Treatment Effects: Discussion

 \section{Discussion}

 The heterogeneous coefficients formulation we propose for multiple treatment effects reveals the central role of the conditional nonsingularity condition for identification.
 Because this condition is in principle testable, establishing that it is also necessary demonstrates testability of identification (e.g., \citealp{Breusch:1986}).
-With mutually exclusive treatments, the formulation of the equivalent condition (\ref{eq:TEid}) thus relates testability of identification to the generalized propensity scores.
+With mutually exclusive treatments, the formulation of the equivalent common support condition in Theorem \ref{thm:Theorem3} thus relates testability of identification to the generalized propensity scores.
 This is a generalization of the relationship between testability of identification and the propensity score in the binary treatment case.

-\begin{sloppy} Conditions that are both necessary and sufficient are also important for the determination of minimal conditions for identification.
-In unpublished work \citet{Wool:2004} considers a restricted version of our model with $E[X|\varepsilon,V]=E[X|V]$ and $E[p(X)p(X)'|\varepsilon,V]=E[p(X)p(X)'|V]$, and shows that $q_{0}(V)$ is identified if $E[p(X)p(X)'|V]$ is invertible.
+Conditions that are both necessary and sufficient are also important for the determination of minimal conditions for identification.
+In an unpublished 2004 working paper (cemmap CWP03/04), Wooldridge considers a restricted version of our model with $E(D\mid \beta,X)=E(D\mid X)$ and $E\{p(D)p(D)^{\textrm{T}}\mid \beta,X\}=E\{p(D)p(D)^{\textrm{T}}\mid X\}$, and shows that $q_{0}(X)$ is identified if $E\{p(D)p(D)^{\textrm{T}}\mid X\}$ is invertible.
 The additional conditional second moments assumption implies that his identification condition differs from ours.
-Thus his result and proof do not apply in our setting which only assumes conditional mean independence $E[\varepsilon|X,V]=E[\varepsilon|V]$, and our results show that conditional second moments independence is not necessary for identification in multiple treatment effect models. \citet{Graham Pinto 2018} consider a related approach in work independent of the first version of this paper \citep{NS:2018} where the identification result (Lemma \ref{lem:Lemma1} in the Appendix) was derived.
-The conditional nonsingularity condition we propose is weaker than their identification condition, and we study necessity as well as sufficiency for identification of average treatment effects. \end{sloppy}
+Thus his result and proof do not apply in our setting which only assumes conditional mean independence $E(\beta\mid D,X)=E(\beta\mid X)$, and our results show that conditional second moments independence is not necessary for identification in multiple treatment effect models. \citet{Graham Pinto 2018} consider a related approach in work independent of the first version of this paper \citep{NeweyStouli:2018} where we derived our identification result (Lemma \ref{lem:Lemma1} in the Appendix).
+The conditional nonsingularity condition we propose is weaker than their identification condition, and we study necessity as well as sufficiency for identification of average treatment effects.

+We analyze the role of conditional nonsingularity for identification of multiple treatment effects under the maintained conditional mean independence Assumption \ref{ass:Assumption1}.
+Although itself not testable in general, this assumption is substantially weaker than the standard conditional independence property (\ref{eq:CIA_Potentialoutcomes}).
+In the general case of mutually exclusive treatment regimes, the relaxation of conditional independence afforded by our heterogeneous coefficients approach is the same as the conditional mean independence condition